Academic Options

 Students in the Master of Science in Engineering degree program can select one of the following majors:

-Bioengineering (BE), Chemical & Biomolecular Engineering (CBE), Computer Graphics & Game Technology (CGGT), Computer & Information Science (CIS), Data Science (DATS), Electrical Engineering (EE), Integrated Product Design (IPD), Material Science and Engineering (MSE), Robotics (ROBO), Scientific Computing (SCMP), and Systems Engineering (SE).
+Bioengineering (BE), Chemical & Biomolecular Engineering (CBE), Computer Graphics & Game Technology (CGGT), Computer & Information Science (CIS), Data Science (DATS), Electrical Engineering (EE), Integrated Product Design (IPD), Materials Science and Engineering (MSE), Mechanical Engineering and Applied Mechanics (MEAM), Robotics (ROBO), Scientific Computing (SCMP), and Systems Engineering (SE).

 Students who are interested in pursuing two of the Master of Science in Engineering majors may apply to expand their program to earn a degree in both majors.
 These students receive one diploma upon completion.